davidlorius/mhproject/README.md

 Each of these commands should complete without error.
 If not, stop! and post to the slack channel.

 Getting started with the git repository
 In your browser, go to https://github.com/adrianagithub/mhproject Then fork that repository into your own github workspace.
-Then clone your not-alone workspace to your laptop, in an appropriate directory.
+Then clone your mhproject  workspace to your laptop, in an appropriate directory.

 git remote add upstream https://github.com/adrianagithub/mhproject